 “Leopard Men” — vicious killers wearing leopard skins and gloves fitted with metal claws — have been featured in stories, books and movies since the 1930s.

-Tarzan and the Leopard Men was first published as a book in 1935, in a hardback edition with a great wraparound cover painting by J. Allen St. John.
+TARZAN AND THE LEOPARD MEN was first published as a book in 1935, with a magnificent wraparound cover painting by J. Allen St. John.

-Because there really were Leopard Men in Africa.
+Because at one time there really were Leopard Men in Africa.

-They really did dress in leopard costumes and use gloves with iron or steel claws to slash and kill their victims.
+They actually did dress in leopard costumes and use gloves with iron or steel claws to slash and kill their victims.

 They were also into ritual sacrifice and cannibalism.
 They drank the blood of people they killed and ate their flesh and internal organs.

 The traditional victims of the Leopard Society were other tribal members.
-Beyond religious purposes, ritual murders by Leopard Men were a way of punishing violators of tribal law and taking revenge on enemies.
+In addition to having religious purposes, ritual murders by Leopard Men were a way of punishing violators of tribal law and taking revenge on enemies.

-Some accounts suggest the Leopard Society was also a bit like an African Mafia, whose members used murder and terror to gain power and wealth.
+Some accounts suggest the Leopard Society was also a bit like an African version of the Mafia, since their members used murder and terror to gain power and wealth.

-During the latter decades of the colonial era, they were also portrayed as “terrorists” who might target white colonial officials and settlers for murder, along with natives who cooperated with them.
+During the latter decades of the colonial era, they were also portrayed as “terrorists” who targeted white colonial officials and settlers for murder, along with natives who cooperated with them.

 The story itself, written by Murray T. Pringle, is illustrated with photos inside.

-Of course, like many “true adventure” stories in men’s pulp magazines, some parts of Pringle’s story are almost certainly embellished or even outright fiction.
+Of course, like many “true adventure” stories in men’s pulp magazines, much of Pringle’s story is either highly embellished or outright fiction.